 Decongestants may make your blood pressure and heart rate rise.

-Decongestants may prevent your high blood pressure drugs from working properly.
+Decongestants may prevent high blood pressure drugs from working properly.

 What can you do?
 Avoid using cough and cold medicine that contains NSAIDs or decongestants.
 Ask your doctor for suggestions about other ways to ease symptoms of cold, flu, or sinus problems.

 Some migraine headache drugs work by tightening blood vessels in your head.
 This relieves migraine pain.
 However, the medication also constricts blood vessels throughout your body.
-This makes your blood pressure rise, perhaps to dangerous levels.
+This can make blood pressure rise, perhaps to dangerous levels.

 If you have high blood pressure or any other type of heart disease, talk with your doctor before taking medication for migraines or severe headaches.